tundera/bison-app/README.md

 export default OrganizationPage;
 ```

-## Congrats!
+## Congrats

 Outside of e2e tests, you've used just about every feature in Bison.
 But don't worry.
-We've got your back there too.
+We've got your
+back there too.

 Bonus: